sawyerit/PandaLayer/README.md

 ### SAM Local
-uses template.yaml to define the Lambda, Layer, and API Gateway endpoints
+You can use SAM local to run the example locally.  template.yaml defines the Lambdas, Layer, and API Gateway endpoints.

 ```
 1. sam build
 2. sam local start-api
-3. 127.0.0.1:3000/sum/5,4. (or max)
+3. Hit the end point in a browser at 127.0.0.1:3000/sum/5,4. (example defines sum & max methods)
 ```

-### AWS manual deploy
+### AWS manual deploy using the web console

-1. `./get_layer_packages.sh`
+1. Install: `./get_layer_packages.sh`
   This executes a docker run command that installs the lambda appropriate version of requirements.txt into the python/lib/python3.7/site-packages folder.
 This is necessary because pandas is compiled for the OS you're running on
   Requirments.txt only includes pandas and pytz, not numpy

-2. `zip -r my-Python37-Pandas23.zip ./python`
+2. Package: `zip -r my-Python37-Pandas23.zip ./python`
   Creates a zip of the python/lib/python3.7/site-packages folder

-3. Upload this zip as a lambda layer with python 3.7 compatibility
+3. Upload:  upload the zip as a Lambda Layer with python 3.7 compatibility

-4. Create your lambda function and add your newly created layer.
+4. Using the AWS console, create your lambda function and add your newly created layer.
   Be sure to also choose the AWS provided numpy scipy layer.

 <br /><br />